OPEN STAR CLUSTERS : 5 of 10

 Identification of Star Clusters

-Older star clusters are normally not favoured by amateurs.
+Older star clusters are normally not seemingly favoured much by amateurs.
 These can show distinct yellowish or orangish colouration due to their distance and the amount of interstellar absorption.
 Most are uninteresting because they do not have much variation in the apparent magnitudes of the components.
 (23) For most observers, these specific clusters are not usually high on the “to do” observing lists.
 Once seen most are not often reexamined by amateurs.
 Southern observers can find many examples.
-Among the best are some of these open clusters that appear in southern Centaurus and Lupus, in places just beyond the northern edge of the Milky Way.
+Among the best are some open clusters that appear in southern Centaurus and Lupus, in places just beyond the northern edge of the Milky Way.

-Among the best very examples of all of these clusters types
+Among the very best examples of all of these clusters types

 |Pleiades/ M45||03 47.5||+24 07||1.2||125||100||η Tau|